Go to Content

 Absolutely.
 However, we use a specialized truck that is exclusively used for hard drive destruction.
 We are the only company in State of Indiana that has this type of mobile shredding equipment.
 We can shred approximately 300 drives an hour.
 And, as with our paper shredding service, all of the shredded material is then delivered to a recycler for complete reprocessing.
 Please note – shredding hard drives is a very good practice.
 What good is it to shred the printed output of a computer but not shredding the device where all of your printed documents are stored?

-We actually provide two types of document destruction services.
-The first is designed to destroy those confidential documents that every individual (e.g. tax returns, bank statements, etc.) and business (e.g. invoices, financial reports, etc.) must keep for certain periods of time.
+We provide two types of document destruction services.
+The first is designed to destroy those confidential documents that every individual (e.g. tax returns, bank statements, etc.) and business (e.g. invoices, financial reports, etc.) must retain for certain periods of time.
 Our clients can either bring these documents to us or have us send a shred truck to them for shredding.
-If our clients bring there documents to us, our prices start at $10.
-If we send a shred truck to our client’s location, our prices start at $95.
-There are several factors that will ultimately affect our prices for a One-Time Purge and we’d welcome the opportunity to discuss any individual’s needs and provide a firm quote for these service.
+If clients bring their documents to us, prices start at $10.
+If we send a shred truck to our client’s location, prices begin between $149-$208.
+Several factors can affect prices for a One-Time Purgeso we welcome the opportunity to discuss individual needs and provide a firm quote for this service.

 All of Proshred shredding services are performed onsite, at your location.
 Nothing leaves your premises until it’s completely destroyed.
 Additionally, you can witness the entire process, providing the peace of mind that your business stays your business.